A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Parallel Deletion

-On Line~\ref{line:grid-delete:up}, we determine $\up_{i-1}$ by finding the points that will become sparse in level $i-1$.
-Since the movement of $\up_{i-1}$ from level $i$ to $i-1$ is due to the deletion of $Q_i$, we could enumerate the candidates for $\up_{i-1}$ from $N_{i}(x,S_{i})$ where $x\in Q_i$.
+We determine $\up_{i-1}$ by finding the points that will become sparse in level $i-1$ (Line~\ref{line:grid-delete:up}).
+Since the movement of $\up_{i-1}$ from level $i$ to $i-1$ is due to the deletion of $Q_i$, we enumerate the candidates for $\up_{i-1}$ from $N_{i}(x,S_{i})$ where $x\in Q_i$.
 Then, for each candidate $r$, we check if $N_{i-1}(r, S_{i-1})$ only consists of points in $Q_{i-1}$, which are to be deleted in $i-1$.
 If so, $r$ will move up to a level less than or equal to $i-1$, and so we add $r$ to $\up_{i-1}$.
-A few details need to be noted to make the computation of $\up_{i-1}$ $O(m)$ work.
+A few details need to be noted to make the computation of $\up_{i-1}$ take $O(m)$ work.
 First, when checking the neighborhood $N_i(x,S_i)$ for the candidates $r$, we should only check a neighboring box if it contains at most one point, since otherwise the candidate would not be sparse in $S_{i-1}$.
 This bounds the work of enumerating candidates to $O(3^k\cdot m)$.
-Second, when checking a candidate $r$ of whether $N_{i-1}(r, S_{i-1})$ contains only points in $Q_{i-1}$, each check can potentially take $O(m)$ work since $|Q_{i-1}|=O(m)$.
-This can make the work for checking the neighborhood for all potential candidates be quadratic in $m$.
-As a remedy, we keep a counter initialized to 0 for each box that contains at least a point from $Q_{i-1}$.
-Then for each point $q$ in $Q_{i-1}$ in parallel, we use an atomic add to increment the counter of the box that contains $q$.
-At the end, we compare the counter of each box with its total number of points to determine if it only contains points in $Q_{i-1}$.
-This process takes $O(m)$ work and $O(1)$ depth.
-Then for each box in the neighborhood of a candidate, it takes constant work to check if it only contains points from $Q$.
+We next describe the process for checking for each candidate $r$ whether $N_{i-1}(r, S_{i-1})$ contains only points in $Q_{i-1}$.
+Naively checking all of the points in the neighborhoods of each candidate could lead to quadratic work.
+In our algorithm, we use a parallel dictionary to implement a temporary, empty grid structure with grid size equal to that of $S_{i-1}$.
+We insert points in $Q_{i-1}$ into this grid in parallel.
+This takes $O(|Q_i|)$ work and $O(\log^* m)$ depth per level.
+Now for each candidate $r$, we compare the number of points in each box of $N_{i-1}(r, S_{i-1})$ to the corresponding box in the temporary grid, and if they are equal, then we know that the box only contains points in $Q_{i-1}$.